zingale/phy504/docs/source/adaptive_rk4.rst

 methods for integration.
 Now we will look at 4th order Runge-Kutta.
 We will also:

-* Write our integrator as a templated class that works with any ODE system of the form:
+* Write our integrator as a class that works with any ODE system of the form:

   .. math::